hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/controller-57b4fdc957   1         1         1       22m
 ```

-H﻿ere is the range of virtual IP addresses, *"10.6.115.251-10.6.115.254"*, defined in the CRD resource *IPAddressPool*, and the layer 2 service IP address announcement in the CRD resource *L2Advertisement*:
+You can see the range of virtual IP addresses, *"10.6.115.251-10.6.115.254"*, defined in the CRD resource *IPAddressPool*, and the layer 2 service IP address announcement in the CRD resource *L2Advertisement*:

 ```shell
 $ kubectl get ipaddresspools -n metallb-system